Chomolungma/Embedded-Deep-Learning/docker.md

 Replace "/home/ubuntu" with "/home/your-user-name"

 ##Target
-Refer to the illustration at <a href ="https://github.com/NVIDIA/nvidia-docker/blob/master/README.md">Nvidia Docker</a>
+Refer to the illustration at <a href ="https://github.com/NVIDIA/nvidia-docker/blob/master/README.md">Nvidia Docker</a>.
-<p>Our targets are as follows:
+<p>Our targets are as follow:
 1) Setup container1 for c3d for user1
 2) Save container1
 3) Load container1